 - Summarize the importance of collaboration and communication amongst the interprofessional team to enhance care coordination for patients with secondary polycythemia.

 Polycythemia, derived from poly (many) and cythemia (cells in the blood), is a condition defined as an abnormal increase in the red blood cell (RBC) mass.
 For a normal healthy adult, the RBC mass is 23 to 29 mL/kg in females and 26 to 32 mL/kg in males.
-Patients with hematocrit values greater than 51% and 48% and hemoglobin values greater than 185g/L and 165 g/L in males and females respectively usually have an elevated RBC mass.
-Polycythemia has also been mentioned in the literature as erythrocytosis.
+Patients with hematocrit values greater than 51% and 48% and hemoglobin values greater than 185g/L and 165 g/L in males and females, respectively, usually have an elevated RBC mass.
+Polycythemia is not synonymous with erythrocytosis.
 Absolute erythrocytosis is defined as an RBC mass greater than 125% of the predicted value adjusted for gender and body weight.

 An elevated erythropoietin (EPO) level, usually as a secondary response to chronic hypoxemia, leads to secondary polycythemia.
 Chronic hypoxemia can be secondary to various conditions, including lung pathologies like chronic obstructive pulmonary disease (COPD), airway pathologies like obstructive sleep apnea as well as muscular abnormalities like obesity hypoventilation syndrome.

 Secondary polycythemia is due to an increased level of EPO or other transcription factors that, in turn, lead to an increase in the production of RBC mass.
 It should be noted that, unlike primary polycythemia, there is no intrinsic defect in the erythroid progenitor cell lineage.
 The increase in the levels of EPO can be due to a number of factors, including genetic and acquired, which are discussed below.